 Through a WorkCover claim, employees can access a range of benefits.
 These include coverage for medical and rehabilitation expenses, compensation for lost wages during the period of incapacity, and support for returning to work.
 The aim is to alleviate the financial burden of the injury, ensuring the worker can focus on recovery.

 While a WorkCover claim operates on a no-fault basis, it may be the precursor to exploring more comprehensive legal avenues.
-For workers whose injuries have long-term implications or where employer negligence is a factor, a common law claim offers a pathway to seek further compensation.
+For workers whose injuries result in permanent impairment or where employer negligence is a factor, a common law claim offers a pathway to seek further compensation.
 This option requires a deeper legal engagement, where the nuances of the injury and its impact on the worker’s life and employment are closely examined – let’s look at this in more detail.

 What is a Common Law Claim?